fraterrisus/walkthroughs/bards-tale-1/walkthrough.md

 If you draw more Gnomes and Kobolds and fewer Barbarians and Nomads, you have a chance at keeping your party alive for a while.
 If you cheated for more money and more AC, your chances go up a bit.
 Regardless, this part of the game is literally a grind; if this isn't your first rodeo, it'll probably take you a couple of hours to hit level 2.
 You'll probably die and reload a bunch.
 But you *will* get there, I promise.

-To be fair, level 2 doesn't actually do all that much for you in terms of ability, but the extra HP and SP are very, very welcome and will significantly increase your chances of survival.
+To be fair, 2nd level doesn't actually do all that much for you in terms of ability, but the extra HP and SP are very, very welcome and will significantly increase your chances of survival.
 My party members tend not to die if they make it that far, although I do play pretty conservatively.

-A wonderful thing happens when you hit character level 3: your casters get spell level 2 — which, by the way, costs $1,000 per mage, so I hope you've been saving up.
+A wonderful thing happens when you hit 3rd level: your casters get spell level 2 — which, by the way, costs $1,000 per mage, so I hope you've been saving up.
 But it comes with *C2:WOHL*, your first healing spell.
 This helps a lot; now instead of spending money on healing you can cast spells to recover HP.
 Unfortunately, *C2:WOHL* is extremely